jkrumboe/wizard-tracker/README.md

 - Track player stats and game history
 - Comprehensive player leaderboards and statistics
-- Appwrite backend for authentication and real-time features
+- MongoDB backend for authentication and real-time features
 - User authentication and authorization
 - Mobile-friendly responsive design with PWA support